 The ups and downs of one of Berlin’s most colourful districts are chronicled in this converted red-brick factory.
 The permanent exhibit...

 The sassy glamour of the Golden Twenties gets a classy reboot at Prinzipal, an apothecary-style burlesque bar right on funky-punky...

 This warm and woodsy hole-in-the-wall is tailor-made for restoring balance to the brain with soulful felafel or shawarma paired with a...

-With its extensive assemblage of everyday items and objects, the Museum of Things ostensibly traces German design history from the early 20th century to today but actually feels more like a cross between a cabinet of curiosities and a flea market.
+With its extensive assemblage of everyday items, this museum ostensibly traces German design history from the early 20th century to today but actually feels more like a cross between a cabinet of curiosities and a flea market.
 Alongside detergent boxes and cigarette cases are plenty of bizarre items, like a spherical washing machine, inflation money from 1923 and a swastika-adorned mug.